German-BioImaging/guide-KVpairs-scripts/docs/gettingstarted.rst

 -------------------------

 Starting from the file we exported as explained in the previous section, \
-we proceed to edit it within a spreadsheet editor, adding more columns to the csv:
+we proceed to edit it within a spreadsheet editor, adding more columns to the csv, \
+including a row specifying the namespace to assign for each key:

 .. figure:: images/5_KV_to_import.png

-   *Result of populating the csv shown in a notepad* ..
+   *Result of populating the csv shown in a text editor* ..

 We added several columns to annotate our dataset with Key-Value pairs \